 For example, a smoke detector event will cause the alarm monitoring service to contact your fire department and tell them there is smoke detected in the basement of your home, while the signal from a medical alert pendant would be routed to local ambulance or paramedic services along with special instructions on how to gain entrance to the home.

 Some exceptions to this process would be buttons that are manually pressed: fire, medical or police buttons depressed directly on the panel, a medical pendant or watch being pressed, or the key fob panic button.
-These buttons, when held down for 1 to 3 seconds signal an emergency and dispatch of the proper authorities is automatic without verification.
+These buttons, when held down for 1 to 3 seconds signal an emergency and dispatch of the proper authorities is automatic without a verification call.

 A special duress / panic code can be used as well.
 A duress code is a separate keypad passcode used in a hopefully rare situation where you are forced to disarm the system by an aggressor.
 You enter your duress passcode and the system will appear to disarm as normal.
 This code however alerts the monitoring station of a hostage type situation and authorities are dispatched accordingly without a verification call to your home.
 No sirens would be used as police race to your location.